AndrewStanton94/impress.js/README.md

    Also, in a presentation, when a screen shows a step different from the one that is the final in a set of screens shown together, the body gets `impress-on-ID` classes from both steps.

+   Further, sometimes it is useful to specify that a step shows on one screen while another is blank.
+This can be done with `data-screen="0 left right^"` which means that this step shows on screen left and on screen right this step means to blank the screen.
+To do that, impress.js adds `impress-blank` class to the root, the CSS should then blank it.

    There is also a multiscreen console (opened by pressing `s` in a presentation) which allows you to preview the various screen configurations in a single